rgerosa/PrefireAnalysis/README.md

   bool prefire = l1GtHandle->begin(-1)->getFinalOR();
 ```
 Then check with final selection how often this is true.
 If the fraction is less than about 1%, then this means
-there is no prefiring, as there is always the possibility (~L1A rate / MinBias rate) that interesting physics is
+there is no significant prefiring, as there is always the possibility (~L1A rate / MinBias rate) that interesting physics is
 in the previous bunch crossing.
 If much larger, then this is telling you the fraction of data in your phase
 space lost due to prefiring.